 Women's Urologic Health

 UK HealthCare Urological Surgery provides specialized care for women by offering state-of-the-art evaluation and treatment of female urologic problems.
-Deborah Erickson, MD, Katie Ballert, MD and Gwen Hooper, ARNP, have special expertise in female urologic disorders such as urinary incontinence, pelvic organ prolapse, vaginal fistula, urethral diverticulum, urinary tract infections, and interstitial cystitis.
+Deborah Erickson, MD and Katie Ballert, MD have special expertise in female urologic disorders such as urinary incontinence, pelvic organ prolapse, vaginal fistula, urethral diverticulum, urinary tract infections, and interstitial cystitis.
 While these problems are common in women, we also offer specialized treatment to men with symptoms of incontinence, difficulty urinating or interstitial cystitis.

 Urinary incontinence is the inability to hold urine.
 There are several possible causes and several different types of urinary incontinence, including: